mjohnsey/johnsey.me/README.md

 This is a jekyll static site.
 Fun stuff can be found in the `Makefile` and the site deploys to Github Pages via `docs/`.

-This will use GH Action to build the site into to the `docs` folder.
+This will use a GH Action to build the site into to the `docs` folder.

 ## Acknowledgments